broadinstitute/depmap_omics/README.md

 ### Creating your Terra Workspaces:

-1. Your first need a terra account with correct billing setup
+1. You first need a terra account with correct billing setup
 2. use the different *_pipeline folders, they contain everything to setup the workspace correctly
   1. use the WDL scripts available in:
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/WGS_pipeline